dortania/OpenCore-Install-Guide/nvram.md

 * `LegacyEnable`: set to `YES`
 * `LegacySchema`: NVRAM variables set(OpenCore compares these to the variables present in nvram.plist)

-Once you have those set, make sure to compile the latest version of OpenCore and you'll want to run the `LogoutHook.command`.
+Once you have those set, make sure to compile the latest version of OpenCore and you'll want to run the `LogoutHook.command` found in OpenCore[insert version number]/Utilities/LogoutHook.
 This will create a new folder named `dumps` where you'll find a file named nvram.plist.
 Place this on the root of your EFI and you'll have emulated NVRAM

 ![Emulated NVRAM](https://i.imgur.com/MOQh6ak.png)